Technical Analysis of Stocks for Beginners in Indian Financial Markets 2022

 Many people downgrade the importance of technical analysis.
 But what they forget is traders don't lose money because of technical analysis, but they lose money because they fail to apply proper aspects of technical analysis with discipline.

-Different chart Types in Technical Analysis
+Different Chart Types in Technical Analysis

 The price is represented in many chart patterns.
 Some of the vital chart types are below: